hamyyy/SFML-Template/README.md

 3. Continue to "All" section below

 ### Linux
-1. Ensure the GCC Toolchain is installed
+1. Ensure the GCC Toolchain is installed (run sudo apt install build-essential) if it's not
-1. Follow the "Installing SFML" directions here: https://www.sfml-dev.org/tutorials/2.5/start-linux.php#installing-sfml
+1. Download & Extract SFML to **~/SFML-2.5.0/** where the lib/include/share folders are contained within
-3. Continue to "All section below
+3. Continue to "All" section below

 ### All
 4. Download & Install Visual Studio Code if you don't already have it.